blinklet/blog-posts/python-classes-with-pyxel-game/python-classes-with-pyxel-game.md

 env  pyxel_examples
 ```

-The game resources you will use in this tutorial are stored in the *pyxel_examples/assets* directory:
+## Pyxel resource files

+Some example game resource files, which contain game assets such as sprites, tiles, tile maps, sounds, and music, are stored in the *pyxel_examples/assets* directory.
+Pyxel resource files have the file extension, *.pyxres*.

 ```bash
 $ ls -1 pyxel_examples/assets